-Phase two of the project involves coordinating a series of case studies, illustrating a diverse range of active digital platforms delivering information on bodies, sex and relationships from around the world.
-Findings will be shared at the UNESCO Forum ‘Switched On: Sexuality Education through Digital Spaces’ taking place in February 2020 in Istanbul.
+Phase two of the project involved coordinating a series of case studies, illustrating a diverse range of active digital platforms delivering information on bodies, sex and relationships from around the world.
+Findings were shared at the UNESCO Forum ‘Switched On: Sexuality Education through Digital Spaces’ in February 2020 in Istanbul.

 An evidence report was produced for the conference: ‘A review of the evidence: sexuality education for young people in digital spaces‘.

 A conference paper was produced, which captures the case studies on digital sexuality education providers from 30 countries around the world: ‘Switched On: An Exhibition on Digital Sexuality Education Providers’.